Juan Ortiz de Matienzo: Government of the first Audiencia

 This Audiencia was very corrupt, and Ortiz de Matienzo participated in the corruption.

 Beltrán de Guzmán, president of the Audiencia, left the capital on an expedition to conquer western Mexico on December 21, 1529, leaving Ortiz in charge.

 The Audiencia banned direct communication with the Court in Spain.
 This was so effective that Bishop Juan de Zumárraga, who also held the royal office of Protector of the Indians, felt the necessity of hiding a letter sealed in wax in a cask, to be smuggled to the Spanish authorities by a confederate sailor.

 The maladministration of the first Audiencia continued until the return of Cortés in July 1530.
 The members of the Audiencia intended to depose Cortés, but were prevented by the actions of Bishop Zumárraga.
 Shortly thereafter, the members of the second Audiencia arrived, taking power in January 1531.
 The second Audiencia was much different from the first, honest, capable and dedicated to good government and fair treatment of the Indigenous.

 Consequences

 The members of the first Audiencia were called to answer before other courts.
 Once again Ortiz was subject to a residencia suit.
-In all, one hundred twenty-five lawsuits were begun against the oidores.
+In all, one hundred and twenty-five lawsuits were begun against the oidores.
 In one of the suits, Cortés accused Beltrán de Guzmán, Ortiz and Delgadillo of attempting to usurp his property and powers in New Spain during his absence in Spain in 1528.
 They were sentenced to lose all their repartimientos and to pay large fines.